ChatGPT AI: Who's the Spy? (Difficulty: 3)

 Step 6 - Click the Doctor to Ask a Question

-Now let’s allow the player to click on the Doctor to ask a question.
-Specifically, when the player clicks the Doctor sprite, it asks the player to input the question.
-We can use the “print to console” block again to review the answer.
+Let’s allow the player to click the Doctor and input a question.
+For now, just print the player’s input to the console using the “print to console” block.
 Note that it may be a bit confusing that the “answer” is the player’s input, not the answer from ChatGPT.

 This is what the console panel looks like afterward:

-As shown, if the user did not input anything, then the “answer” block will just be empty.
+As shown, if the user did not input anything, then the “answer” block will be blank.

 Step 7 - Get ChatGPT’s answer

-Now let’s send the user input to ChatGPT, so it will generate an answer for the Doctor character.
+Now let’s send the user input to ChatGPT, so it will generate an answer for the Doctor.
 We should only do it if the user input is not empty:

 Explanations:- We are joining the words "Doctor, " with the user’s input, so ChatGPT knows we are talking to the Doctor.

-- We are using the “waiting” mode, so we will not run the next block until we get the full response from ChatGPT stored in the “response” variable.
+- We are using the “waiting” mode, so we will not run the next block until we get the full response from ChatGPT.

-- The session type is “continue” since we want ChatGPT to remember the game description we gave it before.
+- The session type is “continue” since we want ChatGPT to remember the message we sent before (the game description).

 Step 8 - Clean Up ChatGPT’s Answer